 Lelia Kissing Black Brother Hugh (Hugh Hurd)

 Solomon and Sheba (1959)

 This Technirama Biblical epic was King Vidor's last film.
-This sand and sandal film, similar to the earlier films of Cecil B. DeMille, pushed the Hays Code to its limits.
+The sand and sandal film, similar to the earlier films of Cecil B. DeMille, pushed the Hays Code to its limits.
 Robert Aldrich's Sodom and Gomorrah (1962) also featured debauched sex, sin, and exotic belly-dancing, with a famed opening tracking shot over the intertwined bodies of exhausted orgiasts.